-Service Number of bins Managed by Contract Street litter bins 10 Trevor Joyce Trevor Joyce Parks litter bins (includes Lakes camping ground bins) 150 Parks In-house staff
+Service Number of bins umber of bins Managed by Street litter bins 10 Trevor Joyce Trevor Joyce Parks litter bins (includes Lakes camping ground bins) 150 Parks In-house staff

 For other public places, a recycling receptacle could be installed.
 In some cases, existing litter bins could be relocated and re-branded.
 The implementation of public place recycling bins could be considered.